sendgrid/docs/content/docs/glossary/blocks.md

 ---
 seo:
   title: Blocks
-  description: Blocked emails happen when your IP address has been added to a blacklist or has been blocked by an ISP or messaging organization.
+  description: Blocked emails happen when your IP address has been added to a deny list or has been blocked by an ISP or messaging organization.
   keywords: blocks, undelivered email
 title: Blocks
 weight: 0